 2. Damascus will not be included in the Promised Land.

-The Wadi El Arish is referred to as the river of Egypt in Genesis 15:18, and is often mistaken as the Nile River.
+The Wadi El Arish is referred to as the river of Egypt in Genesis 15:18, and is often mistaken for the Nile River.
 It is not the Nile River.
 If this is the case, and it most likely is (see https://www.biblicalcyclopedia.com/R/river-of-egypt.html), the Promised Land will not include the Sinai Peninsula.
 Note, as well, from Dr. Fruchtenbaum's description, that the eastern border will not extend down the length of the Euphrates River to connect with the Tigris near the Persian Gulf, but "only for a few miles."
 The eastern border will run down the Jordan River - not the Euphrates.

 Much has been said already on the blessedness and prominence of Israel in the Kingdom, but this study would be incomplete without addressing it, at least cursorily.